 2. Where can I take a break?

 Where can you sit down and rest if necessary?
 Parks, malls, or cafes are all great options.
 Even if you don’t use your rest stop on your walk, you’ll actually walk farther if you know you have the option to sit if you need to.
-A great way to break up your walk is plan for a short break at certain intervals, with something to do while resting like reading a book, calling a friend or taking photos.
+A great way to break up your walk is to plan for a short break at certain intervals.
+You can take a few minutes to rest by reading a book, calling a friend or taking photos.
+You might need a light bag or pouch to carry your book with you, so keep that in mind!

 3. Where can I get an energy boost?